HeloiseS/hoki/README.rst

 Installing hoki
 ^^^^^^^^^^^

-You can pip install the most recent stable release from pip:
+You can pip install the **most recent stable release** from pip:

 .. code-block:: none

    pip3 install --user hoki

-You can also download the github version with the following command:
+You can also download the **github dev version** with the following command:

 .. code-block:: none